ichigotake/p5-App-Hanamaru-Note/README.md

 # DESCRIPTION

-Hanamaru is post to "Hanamaru word" web application.
+Hanamaru::Note is post to "Hanamaru word" web application.

 "Hanamaru" mean "flower circle", its offen used praise children.